BCG-X-Official/facet/README.rst

 Quickstart
 ----------------------

-The following quickstart guide provides a minimal example workflow to get up and running with FACET.
+The following quickstart guide provides a minimal example workflow to get you up and running with FACET.

 Enhanced Machine Learning Workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~